Database of measured isotopic concentrations of spent nuclear fuel, with operational histories and design data.

 (EGADSNF).
 SFCOMPO-2.0 is distributed free of charge.

-SFCOMPO 2.0 contains experimental data coming from 44 different reactors of 8 different international types, representing more than 730 fuel samples.
+SFCOMPO 2.0 was publicly released in June 2017.
+It contains experimental data coming from 44 different reactors of 8 different international types, currently representing 750 fuel samples.

-The database currently contains more than 15900 isotopic concentration measurements.
+The database currently contains more than 24,000 measurement entries.

 SFCOMPO 2.0 contains only openly accessible, published experimental assay data.
 The data in SFCOMPO 2.0 are presented as published,